mtheintrude23/GrowAGarden-Stock-Live-Overlay/README.md

 # GrowAGarden Stock Overlay Extension

-Always-on draggable GrowAGarden stock overlay for any site.
+A standalone always-on draggable GrowAGarden stock overlay that works across any website or app.

 ---